andrea993/ImageFinder/README.md

 # ImageFinder
-Test to find an object in an image
+An introduction to image manipulation in MATLAB and an example of how to find an object in an image with the mutual covariance.